 The Queen Square Archives and Rare Books collections are housed in and managed by the Queen Square Library.
 The combination of the Library & Archive collections are a unique resource of international significance.

 You can explore catalogued items and digitised versions of some the archives on this site and find out more about the collections and how you can access them using the links above and below.
 Additional un-catalogued archives and images are held.

 The Queen Square Archive and web site were initially established by Louise Shepherd (Head of the Queen Square Library and Archive, 1993-2012).

 Support for the archives.
-The refurbishment of the library, and creation of the museum, archive and website were generously funded by the Brain Research Trust and the National Brain Appeal.
+The refurbishment of the library, and creation of the museum, archive and website were generously funded by the Brain Research UK and the National Brain Appeal.
 Cataloguing, preservation and digitisation are being supported by a grant from the Wellcome Trust.
 We are grateful to UCL Library Services Special Collections for allowing us to use their CALM system for cataloguing the archives.
 The Library is jointly funded by the IoN and NHNN.